iuming/jacow_papers_crawler/.github/pull_request_template.md

 ## Checklist
 <!-- Mark with an "x" all that apply -->
-- [ ] My code follows the project's style guidelines
+- [ ] My code follows the project's style guidelines (black, flake8)
 - [ ] I have performed a self-review of my own code
 - [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] I have made corresponding changes to the documentation